 Where did this concept come from?

-How are we implementing the One Button Studio platform at Chapman University?
+How are we implementing the One Button Studio platform differently at Chapman University?

 Here is how it works: